Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case was whether Ong's conviction for theft, an offense involving dishonesty, rendered her unfit to continue practicing as an advocate and solicitor.
-Under Section 83(2)(a) of the Legal Profession Act, "due cause" for disciplinary action against a lawyer can be shown by proof that the lawyer has been convicted of a criminal offense "implying a defect of character which makes him unfit for his profession."
+The primary legal issue was whether "due cause" had been shown under Section 83(2)(a) of the Legal Profession Act for the court to exercise its disciplinary jurisdiction.
+Section 83(2)(a) specifies that due cause may be shown by proof that a solicitor "has been convicted of a criminal offence, implying a defect of character which makes him unfit for his profession."

 How Did the Court Analyse the Issues?